V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Conclusions

 \section{Conclusions}

-We introduce \ourmodela, a zero-pair framework for time-aligned video-to-music generation that bridges modalities through temporal structure rather than paired supervision.
+We introduce \ourmodela, a video-to-music generation approach that produces time-aligned music with disentangled time synchronization and semantic control from video while requiring zero video-music pairs at training time.
 Our observation is that while musical and visual events differ semantically, they exhibit similar temporal patterns when embedded by pretrained music and video encoders.
-We exploit this property using event curves, signals computed from consecutive frames or segment dissimilarity within each modality's feature space.
-These curves act as a flexible conditioning signal: a text-to-music model fine-tuned on music-event curves directly accepts video-event curves at inference time, requiring no architectural changes or cross-modal data.
-Our ablations reveal actionable insights on modality gap mitigation, encoder selection, and domain-specific encoder specialization.
-On OES-Pub, MovieGenBench-Music, and AIST++, \ourmodel consistently achieves state-of-the-art results, outperforming paired-data methods in audio quality, semantic alignment, and temporal synchronization.
-Overall, our results show that temporal alignment through intra-modal features is a viable alternative to paired data.
+We exploit this property via event curves, signals computed from consecutive frame/segment dissimilarity within each modality.
+We then fine-tune text-to-music models on music-event curves and swap in video-event curves at inference time.
+Thus, we bridge modalities through temporal structure rather than paired supervision while enabling independent timing and semnatic control.
+On OES-Pub, MovieGenBench-Music, and AIST++, \ourmodel consistently achieves state-of-the-art results without paired music and video data, outperforming paired-data methods in audio quality, semantic alignment, and temporal synchronization.
+Direct human evaluation reinforces this.

-For future work, we plan to perform a deeper qualitative investigation of real, high-quality matched video-to-music data to better understand the artistic stylizations of event synchronization, investigate video-to-music generation in the context of low-resource video-to-music data pairs as opposed to fully zero-pair fine-tuning, and further improve the cross-domain curve alignment to further mitigate the modality gap.